memgraph/docs/docs/reference-guide/replication.md

-Once all the nodes in the cluster are assigned with appropriate roles, you can enable replication in the MAIN instance by registering REPLICA instances, setting a replication mode (SYNC, SYNC WITH TIMEOUT and ASYNC) and specifying the REPLICA instance's socket address.
-Memgraph doesn't support chaining REPLICA instances, that is, REPLICA instance cannot be replicated on another REPLICA instance.
+Once all the nodes in the cluster are assigned with appropriate roles, you can enable replication in the MAIN instance by registering REPLICA instances, setting a replication mode (SYNC, SYNC WITH TIMEOUT, and ASYNC), and specifying the REPLICA instance's socket address.
+Memgraph doesn't support chaining REPLICA instances, that is, a REPLICA instance cannot be replicated on another REPLICA instance.

 If you want to register a REPLICA instance with a SYNC or SYNC WITH TIMEOUT